ShootingStar91/toska-book-club/README.md

   - `DATABASE_URL` - connection url to the DB
   - `JWT_SECRET`
   - `REGISTRATION_SECRET` - make this some easy-to-type word, and give it to the book club
+- Run migrations by going into the backend container and running `npm run migrate:up:prod`

 ---